orta/robb.is/_posts/2015-04-15-ownership-and-plus-ones.md

 many people would balk at the opportunity to get paid for working on something they started out of their own curiosity.

-But maybe you don't have the knowledge necessary to support every project.
+But maybe money is tight and you don't have the knowledge necessary to support every project.
 That's cool.
 If you don't think you have the skills to fix a problem yourself, try regardless. _A Pull Request will always get you further than an Issue_.
 Even if it breaks the build, it shows that you value the maintainers' time highly enough to match it with some of your own.
 It's also a great opportunity to familiarize yourself with a code base and learn a thing or two.

 For all we know, ResearchKit could disappear tomorrow, I don't think it will but stranger things have happened.
 If you build the next big thing on top of it, or